cyberark/cyberark-conjur-cli/design/general_refactorings.md

 ##### Proposal

-Strong-type all parameters and function return types as per Python3 best practices
+Strong-type all parameters and function return types as per Python3 best practices.

 ##### Current state